rantahar/introduction-to-mpi/_episodes/12-profiling.md

 ### Trace Analysis

-Let's now run the application with the full trace using the -t flag
+Let's now run the application with the full trace using the `-t` flag
 ~~~
 scalasca -analyze -t mpirun -n 2 poisson
 ~~~
 {: .output}
-And examine the results writtent to the scorep_poisson_2_trace directory
+And examine the results written to the `scorep_poisson_2_trace` directory
 ~~~
 scalasca -examine scorep_poisson_2_trace
 ~~~
 {: .output}

 There are some new measurements on the left column.
-Notably you will find a a measure of MPI_Wait states, how long the ranks spend waiting for data.
+Notably you will find a a measure of `MPI_Wait` states, how long the ranks spend waiting for data.
-In addition, you will see the number of MPI communications and time spent synchronising ranks.
+In addition, you will see the number of MPI communications, and the time spent synchronising ranks.

 ### User defined regions